uivlis/conditional-tokens/source/pm-js-usage.md

 buyAllOutcomes()
 ```

-If you don't see errors in the terminal, the shares should have been bought.
-You can check your shares balance by executing this command:
+If you don't see errors in the terminal, the shares should be bought.
+You can check your balance by executing this command:
 ```javascript
 async function checkBalances() {
     const { Token } = gnosis.contracts